London Independent Photography

 Pssst: We're always on the lookout for members who are willing to volunteer time and effort to help keep LIP running smoothly and to improve our programme.
 If you feel like you might want to contribute some time in any area, please get in touch with our Membership Secretary to express your interest!

-London Independent Photography was formed on July 29, 1987, and was conceived of by Janet Hall and Virginia Khuri under the inspiration of the workshops organized by Paul Hill at the Photographers Place.
+London Independent Photography was formed in 1987, conceived by Janet Hall and Virginia Khuri and taking inspiration from workshops organised by Paul Hill at the Photographers' Place.